ApocalypseCalculator/Feck/README.md

 - For the `Creation` extension, the `Upload-Metadata` header is ignored.
 Instead a custom `Base64-Meta` header is required.
 - For uploads by logged in users, a valid `Authorization` header is required otherwise a 403 will be returned.
+- The upload endpoint also allows `GET` requests to fetch additional information like the `fileid`.

 ## Licensing and others